-Ancestry and culture: Empirical evidence
+5 Ancestry and Culture: Empirical Evidence

-In this section we conduct an empirical exploration of the relationship between genetic distance and our various measures of memetic distance to test the hypothesis that longer separation times are in fact positively related with differences in language, religion and norms, values and attitudes.
+In this section we conduct an empirical exploration of the relationship between ancestral distance and our various measures of cultural distance, to test the hypothesis that longer separation times are in fact positively related with differences in language, religion and norms, values and attitudes.

-6.5.1 Genetic distance and linguistic distance
+5.1 Genetic Distance and Linguistic Distance

 Measures of linguistic and genetic distances should be positively correlated.
-Cavalli-Sforza et al. (1994, pp. 98-105) observed that there is usually little genetic admixture between linguistic groups.
-Languages are generally transmitted intergenerationally.
+Cavalli Sforza et al. (1994, pp. 98-105) observed that there is usually little genetic admixture between linguistic groups, and languages like genes are transmitted intergenerationally.
 Thus, phylogenetic trees and linguistic trees tend to resemble each other.
 At the same time, we should not expect a perfect relationship, for several reasons.
-Firstly, as already mentioned, linguistic data based on trees feature a discrete number of nodes, whereas genetic distance based on a large number of alleles, as is the case for the index we use is a continuous measure of separation times.
+Firstly, as already mentioned, linguistic data based on trees features a discrete number of nodes, whereas genetic distance based on a large number of alleles, as we use, is a continuous measure of separation times.
 Second, the functional forms for measures of genetic distance (F{ST}) and linguistic distance (a nonlinear transformation of the number of different nodes, or the percentage of non-cognate words, depending on the measure) are different.
 Third, successful groups conquering the territories of distinct linguistic groups can impose their language without necessarily imposing their genes.
 Such was the case, for instance, with the Magyar conquest of Hungary: the resulting language was of the Uralic family, but the Magyar genetic admixture was so limited that the Hungarians are genetically very close to other Slavic populations, such as the Poles.
 An even more stark example comes from the population movements that followed the discovery of the New World, in particular the slave trade: the current descendants of former slaves do not speak the original West African languages of their ancestors.
-Similarly, the current inhabitants of the United States predominantly speak English, whereas their ancestors came from a diverse set of linguistic groups.
+Similarly, current inhabitants of the United States predominantly speak English, whereas their ancestors came from a diverse set of linguistic groups.
 Thus, modern migrations served to break the link between genetic and linguistic distance.